Accurate Screening of Functional Materials with Machine-Learning Potential and Transfer-Learned Regressions: Heusler Alloy Benchmark: Results

 The performance of structure optimization was assessed by comparing the predicted lattice constants $a$ and $c$, and the resulting $c/a$ ratio, with corresponding \gls{dft} values.
 The results are summarized in Fig.~\ref{fig:mlip_opti}.
 The relative error (RE) is defined as the maximum of $\left|\frac{x_{\mathrm{ML}}}{x_{\mathrm{DFT}}} - 1\right|$ and $\left|\frac{x_{\mathrm{DFT}}}{x_{\mathrm{ML}}} - 1\right|$, where $x_{\mathrm{ML}}$ and $x_{\mathrm{DFT}}$ denote the values predicted by the \gls{ml} and DFT, respectively.
 We report the fractions of compounds within 5\% and 1\% RE tolerances.
 Among the evaluated models, the \gls{esen} and eqV2 models achieved the highest accuracy at 5\% RE, with \gls{esen} showing slightly better performance at the stricter 1\% RE threshold.
-A key distinction between the two models lies in the number of local minima encountered: eqV2-L-OAM (91,585) produced substantially more than \gls{esen} (32,606).
-This difference arises from the smoother energy landscape of \gls{esen}, enabling fewer initial structures to converge to the global minimum and thereby improving optimization efficiency.
-Convergence tests of all evaluated models are provided in the Supplementary Materials.
+A key distinction between the two models is the number of local minima encountered: eqV2-L-OAM identified 91,585 local minima, whereas \gls{esen} identified 32,606.
+Both counts are much greater than 10,000, confirming the presence of multiple local minima, but are still significantly less than 10,000×14.
+This suggests that many different initial distortions ultimately converge to the same local minimum.
+Importantly, \gls{esen} found substantially fewer local minima than eqV2-L-OAM.
+This difference is attributed to the smoother energy landscape of \gls{esen}.
+Convergence tests also demonstrate that \gls{esen} achieves convergence with fewer initial structures, resulting in lower computational cost for \gls{htp} purpose.

 The predictive performance of total energy ($E$), formation energy (\gls{form}), and energy above the convex hull (\gls{hull}) using \gls{mlip} was assessed by comparing the \gls{mlip} predictions with \gls{dft} values, using the absolute error (AE), $|x_{\mathrm{ML}} - x_{\mathrm{DFT}}|$.
 The fractions of compounds with AE below 0.01 and 0.05~eV/atom are shown in Fig.~\ref{fig:mlip_opti}.
 Among the benchmarked models, \gls{esen} and the eqV2 variants showed the highest accuracy for \gls{form} and \gls{hull} at the 0.05~eV/atom threshold, with \gls{esen} displaying a slight drop in accuracy at the more stringent 0.01~eV/atom level.
 Predicted total energies from \gls{mlip} were found to be systematically lower than \gls{dft} values, reducing direct agreement; however, this offset also applies to elemental references and competing phases, so the relative quantities \gls{form} and \gls{hull} remain in strong agreement with \gls{dft}.
 Given its robust performance in both structure optimization and thermodynamic stability, \gls{esen} was selected for integration into the ML-HTP workflow.